Post-transcriptional modification: Cleavage and polyadenylation

 The pre-mRNA processing at the 3' end of the RNA molecule involves cleavage of its 3' end and then the addition of about 250 adenine residues to form a poly(A) tail.
 The cleavage and adenylation reactions occur primarily if a polyadenylation signal sequence (5'- AAUAAA-3') is located near the 3' end of the pre-mRNA molecule, which is followed by another sequence, which is usually (5'-CA-3') and is the site of cleavage.
 A GU-rich sequence is also usually present further downstream on the pre-mRNA molecule.
 More recently, it has been demonstrated that alternate signal sequences such as UGUA upstream off the cleavage site can also direct cleavage and polyadenylation in the absence of the AAUAAA signal.

-It is important to understand that these two signals are not mutually independent and often coexist.
+These two signals are not mutually independent, and often coexist.
 After the synthesis of the sequence elements, several multi-subunit proteins are transferred to the RNA molecule.
 The transfer of these sequence specific binding proteins cleavage and polyadenylation specificity factor (CPSF), Cleavage Factor I (CF I) and cleavage stimulation factor (CStF) occurs from RNA Polymerase II.
 The three factors bind to the sequence elements.
 The AAUAAA signal is directly bound by CPSF.
 For UGUA dependent processing sites, binding of the multi protein complex is done by Cleavage Factor I (CF I).
 The resultant protein complex formed contains additional cleavage factors and the enzyme Polyadenylate Polymerase (PAP).
 This complex cleaves the RNA between the polyadenylation sequence and the GU-rich sequence at the cleavage site marked by the (5'-CA-3') sequences.
 Poly(A) polymerase then adds about 200 adenine units to the new 3' end of the RNA molecule using ATP as a precursor.
 As the poly(A) tail is synthesized, it binds multiple copies of poly(A)-binding protein, which protects the 3'end from ribonuclease digestion by enzymes including the CCR4-Not complex.

-Introns Splicing
+Intron splicing

 RNA splicing is the process by which introns, regions of RNA that do not code for proteins, are removed from the pre-mRNA and the remaining exons connected to re-form a single continuous molecule.
 Exons are sections of mRNA which become "expressed" or translated into a protein.
 They are the coding portions of a mRNA molecule.
 Although most RNA splicing occurs after the complete synthesis and end-capping of the pre-mRNA, transcripts with many exons can be spliced co-transcriptionally.
 The splicing reaction is catalyzed by a large protein complex called the spliceosome assembled from proteins and small nuclear RNA molecules that recognize splice sites in the pre-mRNA sequence.
 Many pre-mRNAs, including those encoding antibodies, can be spliced in multiple ways to produce different mature mRNAs that encode different protein sequences.
 This process is known as alternative splicing, and allows production of a large variety of proteins from a limited amount of DNA.